avieth/CaptchaChallenge/README.md

   Passed p -> ...
   -- ^ Solution matches the one we have on file. p has type ChallengePassed;
-  --   you can use that type to indicate statically that your function needs --   a captcha challenge before its used.
+  --   you can use that type to indicate statically that your function needs --   a captcha challenge before it's used.
   Failed -> ...
   -- ^ Solution is no good; are you a robot?
   BadKey -> ...